EnsoVanPoucke/MovieTheatreBookingSystem/README.md

 Through this project, I’ve gained valuable insight into how such systems work, and I’m excited to continue refining this application with more features.

 ## Features
-The application currently accommodates four unique screening rooms, each with its own layout and seating configuration, to simulate a more realistic multi-room cinema environment.
+The application currently accommodates four distinct screening rooms, each with its own layout and seating configuration.
+The seating logic is dynamic, enabling the system to handle reservations and availability per room layout.

 Thank you for taking an interest!